-Down’s Syndrome Live in Care for Elderly and Younger People
+Down’s Syndrome Care for Elderly and Younger People in the South West

-Sunshine Live in Care Supported Living Services for those with Down’s Syndrome
+Sunshine Care Supported Living Services for those with Down’s Syndrome

 Down’s syndrome describes a set of cognitive and physical symptoms that result from a full or partial copy of chromosome 21.
 This extra chromosome disrupts the normal course of development and results in the physical features and intellectual and developmental disabilities associated with the syndrome.